YongliHe23/SequenceExamples-GE/pge2/README.md

 https://github.com/jfnielsen/TOPPEpsdSourceCode/releases/

-## Preparing a .seq file for GE
+## Preparing a .seq file for the pge2 interpreter

 ### Define segments (block groups) by adding TRID labels

-We define a 'segment' as a consecutive sub-sequence of Pulseq blocks that are always executed together, such as a TR or a magnetization preparation section.
+As in tv6, we define a 'segment' as a consecutive sub-sequence of Pulseq blocks that are always executed together, such as a TR or a magnetization preparation section.
 The GE interpreter needs this information to construct the sequence.

-Therefore, like in tv6, you must add `TRID` labels to mark the beginning of each TR or sequence sub-module.
+Therefore, you must add `TRID` labels to mark the beginning of each TR or sequence sub-module.
 You can see how this is done in the examples included in this repository.
-See also the tv6 manual for further details.
+See also the Pulseq on GE v1 (tv6) manual.

-When creating a segment, **the interpreter inserts a 116us dead time at the end of each segment**.
+When creating a segment, **the interpreter inserts a 116us dead time (gap) at the end of each segment**.
 Please account for this when creating your .seq file.

 ### Set system hardware parameters

 **Raster times:**
+Unlike tv6, the waveforms in the .seq file are NOT interpolated to 4us, but are instead directly place onto the hardware.
+This is far more memory efficient and generally more accurate.
+Therefore, the following raster time requirements must be met in the .seq file:
 * gradient raster time must be multiple of 4us
 * rf raster time must be multiple of 2us
 * adc raster time must be multiple of 2us